 Look at your work, and think about how you put the wire through the ring.
 There are two possibilities.
 You can put in the wiere from behind, forwardly, as girls used to sew, or from the front backward.
-For the RF is equal, but for 5 the mounting, it is not, as the holes in the pc board are made for a specific 5. direction.
+For the RF is equal, but for the mounting, it is not, as the holes in the pc board are made for a specific direction.
 Each and every one of us should put the wire the way he wants.
-But this forces a winding direction, to have the proper geometry of the For this forces a winding direction, to have the proper geometry of the long toroid.

-If you put in the wire from the back forward, you must continue winding clockwise for having the right geometry for the Sparrow.
+But this forces a winding direction, to have the proper geometry of the For the state of the proper geometry of the lock forward, you must continue winding of the lock forward, you must continue winding clockwise for having the right geometry for the Sparrow.
 If you put in the wire from the front backward, you have to wind anti clockwise.
 This is only so for the Sparrow.
 Other developers have other preferences.
 Wayne, the constructor of K2 wind opposite to DK1HE.
 When you know the background a simple test winding will soon show how the constructor planned it.